skyzyx/bad-passwords/README.md

 This produces a list which starts with the top 10,000 and makes commonplace alterations to that list.
 This increases the size of the list from 10,000 → over 422,000.

+## See Also…

+> **NOTE:** This is a list of known-bad clear text passwords.
+For a list of known-bad password SHA-1 hashes, see https://github.com/skyzyx/bad-password-hashes.

 ## Requirements
 ### Required
 The following software is **required** for Bad Passwords to run: